PlainRecalls

 The recall

-issued this moderate-severity CPSC recall — The plastic clip on the nylon web band that is attached to the resistance band with a carabiner can break, po….
+issued this CPSC recall-The plastic clip on the nylon web band that is attached to the resistance band with a carabiner can break, po….

 Sourced from official CPSC enforcement records.
 Verify recall #19127 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #19127) was formally reported on May 23, 2019.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
 Federal records list the affected scope as About 10,000.

 The documented reason for this recall is: The plastic clip on the nylon web band that is attached to the resistance band with a carabiner can break, posing a laceration hazard.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled Ethos Pull-Up Assist and return it to the nearest DICK's Sporting Goods store.
 Consumers with a receipt will receive a full refund and consumers w… - consumers holding this product should act on that instruction rather than relying on general guidance.